 Can You Brew Coffee Twice Using An Espresso Machine?

 It is particularly difficult to get a second shot out of espresso ground with an espresso machine.
-The particular problem is the ground themselves.
+The particular problem is the coffee grounds themselves.
 They will produce an absolute mess, particularly if you have a bottomless portafilter.

 If you don’t have a pressurized portafilter you might get away with not making an ugly mess.